tingfengx/tingfengx.github.io/assets/CV.md

 - Algorithms
     - Know typical useages, run-times for operatiopns and implementations of common data structures, graphs and their related algorithms.
 - Others
-    - Proficient with Microsoft Office
+    - Proficient with Microsoft Office, LaTeX.

 ## Experience